acidjunk/acidjunk.github.io/_posts/2015-09-19-install-python2-7-and-django-postgres-on-windows.md

 ## Step 3: Download and install postgres

 Before you continue to install python packages inside you virtualenvs download postgres itself.
 It contains files that are needed when compiling the psycopg2 python package.
-Just use the last 64 bit installer from http://www.enterprisedb.com/products-services-training/pgdownload#windows
+Just use the last 64 bit installer from [Postgres site](http://www.enterprisedb.com/products-services-training/pgdownload#windows)

 **Important:** add the postgres C:\Program Files\PostgreSQL\9.4\bin folder to your path.
 It contains the .dll needed for psycopg2.

 ## Step 4: Install Microsoft Visual C++ Compiler for Python 2.7

-Download it from here: http://www.microsoft.com/en-us/download/details.aspx?id=44266 and run the installer.
+Download it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=44266) and run the installer.

 You can now proceed installing other packages, assuming no further C extensions are listed in the requirement.txt